-Since a burrow provides protection in both the summer and winter, it is important to consider the entrance’s orientation (the cardinal direction the burrow entrance is facing) when building it.
-North and northeast facing burrows tend to be cooler, and provide good refuge from the summer heat.
-The optimal temperature range for a burrow during the summer is 68 to 85°F. The temperature should be kept below 90°F to prevent the tortoise from overheating and suffering brain damage.
-During mild weather, tortoises may dig a shallow depression (pallet) in the soil, usually beneath a shrub or other low-growing vegetation for shelter from the sun.
-South facing burrows warm up quicker than north facing burrows, and offer a suitable shelter for winter hibernation (hibernaculum).
-Providing more than one burrow gives the tortoise the option to choose a burrow based on the temperature and time of year.
-An ideal enclosure would contain multiple burrows with different orientations for each season, but a single burrow will suffice if it is strategically placed.
-If only one burrow is constructed, place it in the shade of a shrub or tree.
+When building the shelter, keep in mind that orientation (which cardinal direction the burrow entrance is facing) affects burrow temperature.
+North and northeast facing shelters tend to be cooler, and provide a good refuge from summer heat.
+Optimal temperature range for the shelter is 68-85°F during the summer, and between 50-68°F in the winter.
+Shelter temperatures should always be kept below 90°F because a tortoise can overheat and suffer brain damage.
+During mild weather, your tortoise may dig a shallow depression (pallet) in the soil, usually beneath a shrub or other low-growing vegetation.
+South facing shelters warm up quicker than north facing shelters, and offer a suitable winter hibernaculum.
+By providing more than one shelter for your tortoise, you give the tortoise the option of either a warmer or cooler environment at different times of the year.
+Our recommendation is to provide multiple shelters with different orientations for each season, but a single shelter will suffice if strategically placed.
+If you have only one shelter for your tortoise and wish to offer it a second one, build it in the shade of a shrub or tree.

-In Bullhead City, Kingman, Lake Havasu, or Yuma, burrows should be dug below ground to offer the best thermal protection from the extreme heat in these regions, and it should have an eave to keep rain from falling in.
-However, it should still be built in a high area of the enclosure to prevent flooding during heavy rain.
-Detailed instructions and photos for creating burrows in Bullhead City, Lake Havasu, Kingman, and Yuma can be found here.
+If you live in Bullhead City, Kingman, Lake Havasu, or Yuma, the shelter should be dug below ground to offer the best thermal protection due to the extreme heat in these regions, and have an eave to keep rain from falling in it.
+However, it should still be built in a high area of your backyard enclosure to prevent flooding during heavy rain.
+You can find detailed instructions and photos for creating shelters in Bullhead City, Lake Havasu, Kingman, and Yuma here.